Generalizing the divisibility property of rectangle domino tilings

-\begin{section}{Introduction} The number of perfect matchings of a planar graph (or equivalently, the number of diform tilings of its planar dual) has been the subject of much study, and many striking numerical relations have been observed among the matchings of related graphs.
+The number of perfect matchings of a planar graph (or equivalently, the number of domino tilings of its planar dual, as shown in Figure~\ref{fig:planar}) has been the subject of much study, and many striking numerical relations have been observed among the matchings of related graphs.
 One such relation, which provides the motivation for this paper, is the following problem posed by Jim Propp \cite{propp99}.
-Let $R(m, n)$ denote the $m \times n$ rectangular graph, or, more formally, $P_m \times P_n$.
+Let $R(m, n)$ denote the $m \times n$ rectangular graph, or, more formally, $P_m \times P_n$, where $P_k$ is the path graph with $k$ vertices.
 Let $\#G$ denote the number of perfect matchings (which we will refer to simply as ``matchings") of a graph $G$.
-The property of interest is that if $a, b, A, B$ are positive integers such that $a + 1 \mid A + 1$ and $b + 1 \mid B + 1$, where $\mid$ represents integer division, then $\#R(a, b) \mid \#R(A, B).$
+The divisibility property referred to in the title is that if $a, b, A, B$ are positive integers such that $a + 1 \mid A + 1$ and $b + 1 \mid B + 1$, where $\mid$ represents integer division, then $\#R(a, b) \mid \#R(A, B).$

 Propp notes that this divisibility property can be proved quite easily from Kasteleyn's original formula expressing the number of matchings of an $m \times n$ rectangle as

 and a dose of abstract algebra.
 This proof, however, is unsatisfying because it provides no combinatorial insight.
 A different approach is to express the number of matchings, for fixed $a$, as a linearly recurrent sequence; proving that this particular sequence is a divisibility sequence is possible algebraically for small values of $a$.
 For example, the sequence $R(2, n)$ is known to be the Fibonnaci sequence shifted by one, which indeed satisfies the divisibility property.
 This type of proof, too, leads to no combinatorial insight.
 Both approaches are also very specifically tailored to the case of rectangular regions.